Texas Railroad History - Tower 50 - Morgan

 Dallas Daily Herald, August 10, 1881

-In 1901, the Texas Legislature passed a law assigning RCT the responsibility of regulating crossings of two railroads (including those that were grade-separated.)
-The law gave RCT the power to mandate and prioritize locations for interlocker installations by the railroads.
-RCT also established procedures by which new interlockers would gain final approval for operation, and they specified information to be reported by the railroads annually for each interlocker.
-On July 20, 1904, RCT authorized Tower 50 to commence operation controlling the Santa Fe / TC grade crossing at Morgan.
-Tower 50 first appears in RCT's table of active interlockers dated October 31, 1904 published in their 1905 Annual Report.
+Tower 50 first appears in RCT's table of active interlockers dated October 31, 1904.
 RCT's published reports do not specify the manufacturer of the interlocker at Morgan but they do state that it was installed by Santa Fe.
 The Tower 50 interlocker was an electrical plant with 20 functions spread over 16 working levers (two thirds of its capacity of 24 levers.)
 By the end of 1930, the Morgan interlocker had only increased to 26 functions in RCT's list dated December 31, 1930 (after which RCT no longer published this data.)
-Since the crossing had existed prior to 1901, the two railroads were required by law to share the capital expense for the tower and interlocking plant.
-They also shared the recurring costs for operating (staffing) the tower and maintaining the facility and equipment.
-There is no question that Tower 50 was a "Santa Fe tower", and RCT records do show Santa Fe as responsible for staffing the tower.
-Santa Fe undoubtedly performed all tower and interlocker maintenance as well.
+Since the crossing had existed prior to 1901, the two railroads were required by regulation to share the capital expense for the tower and its interlocking plant.
+They also shared the recurring costs for operating the tower (e.g. staffing, utilities) and maintaining the facility and equipment.
+There is no question that Tower 50 was a "Santa Fe tower".
+RCT records show Santa Fe with operational responsibility, hence it was staffed by Santa Fe employees, and they handled all tower and interlocker maintenance.

 Charles Wells offers these recollections of riding Santa Fe passenger trains through Morgan in the 1950s...(thanks, Charles!)

 Trains 5 & 6, the Ranger, were the night trains I rode many times during the early 1950's to near their termination on May 29, 1960.
-My mother would put me on board #6 at Temple around 2:30 am bound for Ft.
-Worth to visit my aunt and uncle and my two cousins.
-I always rode the first coach so I could clearly see in the baggage car with their lights on and the engines with it's headlights and mars light on and the approaching signals.
-We would stop at Morgan just past the interlocking at the little platform and they would throw off mail and baggage and pick up the occasional passenger for Ft.
-Worth or beyond.
+My mother would put me on board #6 at Temple around 2:30 am bound for Fort Worth to visit my aunt and uncle and my two cousins.
+I always rode the first coach so I could clearly see in the baggage car with their lights on and the engines with its headlights and mars light on and the approaching signals.
+We would stop at Morgan just past the interlocking at the little platform and they would throw off mail and baggage and pick up the occasional passenger for Fort Worth or beyond.
 Sometimes made a double stop if they caught the sleeper on the rear.
 Morgan was a regular stop, both north and southbound for 5 & 6, and was always well patronized and quite full!
 Northbound at Morgan was around 4:30 am and southbound about 12:40 am and both trains often met at Temple.
-When I rode the Texas Chief, trains 15 & 16, they never stopped at Morgan though did seem to slow down over the MKT crossing.
+When I rode the Texas Chief, trains 15 & 16, they never stopped at Morgan though did seem to slow down over the Katy crossing.
 Never saw a Katy train there but did see some cars on the interchange track several times.

 Above: Bricks line the former union depot platform adjacent to the BNSF main line.
 The Katy crossed at an oblique angle passing through the trees beyond the tracks.
-Below: This 1965 image ((c) historicaerials.com) shows a structure at the crossing casting a shadow to the northeast.
-By this date, the depot and tower had been removed but the Katy tracks were still active.
-The shadow is probably from the cabinet for the automatic interlocker.

 Above: The Santa Fe crossed the Katy at approximately this location.
 This view down the BNSF track is to the northeast.
 The Katy grade to the east is visible in the gap through the trees.
 Below: A concrete signal base remains beside the Katy grade.
 The oblique angle of the crossing is apparent; the second BNSF locomotive is probably over the location of the diamond.
 (Tom Kline photos)